SinusBot/docker/README.md

 ## License

 To use your license, which you've got from the [forums](https://forum.sinusbot.com/license) just drop the `private.dat` into the data folder.
 After that you can restart the SinusBot and the license should be applied.

 ## Discord only image

-There exists an image for discord only usage, this won't contain the teamspeak client with the additonal dependencies.
-For that use the `discord` tag instead of the `latest` (default) tag:
+There is an image for discord only usage, this won't contain the TeamSpeak client with the additonal dependencies.
+To use it you just have to use the `discord` tag instead of `latest` (default) tag:

 ```bash
 docker run -d -p 8087:8087 \